Sterling explains 'deeper meaning' behind gun tattoo

 Raheem Sterling says his controversial tattoo of a gun is partly a tribute to his father, who was killed when he was only two years old.

-The Manchester City winger was criticised by some social media users and anti-gun campaigners after he was seen with an assault rifle inked on his leg during England training on Tuesday (AEST).
+The Manchester City winger was criticised by some social media users and anti-gun campaigners after he was seen with an assault rifle inked on his leg during England training on Monday.

 He also underlined his vow to "never touch a gun" following the loss of his father, who was shot dead.